nu00/RoadApplePi/README.md

  - JustGage ([http://justgage.com/](http://justgage.com/)).
 Licensed under the MIT License
  - localForage ([https://localforage.github.io/localForage/](https://localforage.github.io/localForage/)).
 Licensed under the Apache License
  - Open Sans ([https://fonts.google.com/specimen/Open+Sans](https://fonts.google.com/specimen/Open+Sans)).
 Licensed under the Apache License

-Special thanks to Zipcar for making the dream possible!
-I'd been playing with the idea for this project for quite some time, when on March 14, 2017, [Zipcar ran a competition to give away 314 Raspberry Pi Zero Ws](http://www.zipcar.com/piday).
-[I was a lucky winner with this idea](https://twitter.com/JVital2013/status/841522799109890052).
-Thanks to this stroke of luck, I've been able to share this fun project with you all.

-Also, extra special thanks to my wife, who put up with me shoving this project under her nose every time I made a tiny bit of progress.

 ## Donate
 If you really like this project and want to give back, donations are accepted!